jbhopkins/bioxtasraw/docs/source/tutorial/s2_efa.rst

     change the frame range to, for example, remove other, well separated, peaks from the analysis.

 #.
-RAW attempt to automatically determine how many significant singular values (SVs) there
+RAW attempts to automatically determine how many significant singular values (SVs) there
     are in the selected range.
 At the bottom of the control panel, you should see that RAW thinks there are three significant SVs in our data.
 For this data set, that is accurate.